Wright-Patterson Air Force Base: Environmental problems

 In May 2016, the Ohio Environmental Protection Agency ordered a drinking water well on the base to be shut down because of water contamination with perfluorooctane sulfonate (PFOS), a persistent chemical used in firefighting foam.
 April 2016 water samples from two wells showed 110 parts per trillion of PFOS, which is above the new EPA lifetime threshold of 70 parts per trillion.
 In June 2016, the EPA asked the base commander to speedily clean up the wells to prevent the contaminants from reaching more wells on base and Dayton's seven drinking water wells at Huffman Dam.
 Base officials stated in June 2020 that the on-base ground water tests confirmed that current PFOS contamination is below EPA required levels, a claim the City of Dayton disputes.

 In popular culture

 Hangar 18 in Area B is purported to be the repository of a crashed UFO from Roswell, New Mexico and UFO research in general.

 Thrash metal band Megadeth released the song "Hangar 18" on their 1990 album Rust in Peace.

-In Season 2, Episode 8, the History Channel's series Project Blue Book makes mention of "Hangar 18" being a storage facility the Roswell crash UFO and other alien artifacts.

 The base was featured in the young adult book series The 5th Wave and the 2016 film of the same name as the base of operations for "The Others".

+The base appears as the third level of the 1998 game Twisted Metal 3 which houses a large spacecraft that can be accessed.